thomhines/testerrific/README.md

 Tons of settings give you control over how each test runs, giving you the power to test any situation.

 - **Reactive**:
-Change the test data and the UI will keep up automatically.
+Change the test data and the UI will keep up automatically, which helps a lot with on-the-fly tweaks and the trial-and-error phase of writing tests.

 - **Intuitive UI**:
 Disable tests, pause execution, run individual tests/functions on demand, all without having to go back to your code to change settings.